I have three books in print, with a few other ideas in the wings.

 The downside to writing technical books is that only technical people buy them.
 When there are few scenes involving scantily clad bodies, car chases, or things that explode with precise protagonistic timing, your audience dwindles.
 But I’m the proud co-author of three books:

-Professional WordPress, published under the Wrox imprint of John Wiley & Sons, is scheduled to go into print in March 2010.
+Professional WordPress, published under the Wrox imprint of John Wiley & Sons, went to print in March 2010 and is now in its third edition.
 It’s all about the software platform that powers this blog (among 200 million others).
 Co-authored with Brad Williams and David Damstra, it was a lot of fun to write because I’ve been using WordPress for about five years and have seen it go from cult-like project to full-scale content management system.

 Managing NFS & NIS, published by O’Reilly & Associates was my first technical book.
 Now in its second edition, mostly rewritten by Ricardo Labiaga and Michael Eisler, it’s been in print since 1991.
 It’s an oldie.